springmeyer/win-osm-workshop/Tutorial.md

 1. Browse to the `data/900913.sql` file and select it
 1. Click "Open"
 1. Click on the "Execute Query" button (it looks like a green triangle pointed to the right or a green "Play" icon)
-1. The "Output pnae" should display a message that reads "Query returned succesfully...."
+1. The "Output pane" should display a message that reads "Query returned successfully...."
 1. Close the "Query" window